Next Time: 2008-2012: Early career, Eurovision Song Contest and debut studio album

 Next Time was formed in early 2008 after they signed with Plan B Production.
 Previously they performed as a garage band at children's music festivals.
 Discovered by composer and songwriter, Jovan Jovanov, the Macedonian duo released their first single "Ne veruvam vo tebe" ("I Don't Believe in You") in May, 2008.
 The song's lyrics were written by Next Time with Jovanov as the producer.
 "Ne veruvam vo tebe" immediately topped a number of charts in Macedonia and was quickly a hit.
 The band also released their first music video for the song.
 Next Time's first festival appearance was at the First Radio Music Festival "Zvezdena Nok" in June, 2008.
 At "Zvezdena Nok", the duo won the "Summer Hit of the Year" award with their second song "Me misliš li?"
 (Am I In Your Thoughts?).
 Two months later at Ohrid Fest, Next Time were voted "Best New Artist" with their third single "Me ostavi sam da živeam" (You Left Me Live Alone).
 Next Time's biggest festival success came in October when they won the second semi-final at MakFest.
 With their fourth single "Bez tebe tivko umiram" (I'm Slowly Dying Without You) they went on to finish second in the final, only three points behind the winner.

 On 16 December 2008, Next Time released their self-titled debut album which featured 13 songs, two of which were bonus songs sung in a foreign language.
 One of the bonus songs, "Why Did You Go" was in English.
 The other song was a cover of the Italian pop-opera song "Caruso".
 The first four singles were all accompanied by music videos.

 In February 2009, Next Time competed at Skopje Fest, a Macedonian music competition and the national selection for the country's Eurovision Song Contest entry, performing the song "Nešto što kje ostane" (Something that Will Remain).
-The group won the competition, and represented Macedonia at the 2009 Eurovision Song Contest in Moscow.
+The group won the competition, and represented Macedonia at the Eurovision Song Contest 2009.
 Competing in the first semi-final, Next Time did not advance to the finals, finishing in 10th place after the viewers' and the jury's vote.

 Briefly after their Eurovision performance, on 24 December 2009, the duo gave a concert at the Universal Hall in Skopje.